This post lists the 4 best places or ways to get a view of the Statue of Liberty for free, most notably the Staten Island Ferry.

 If you have a pay-as-you-go MetroCard, you can use your card on the PATH system.

-For example, the Statue of Liberty ferry tickets are included for free with the purchase of most tourist discount passes.
+Most of these options are included for free when you purchase certain NYC tourist discount passes.

 Take a Sightseeing Cruise